tldr-pages/tldr/pages/common/wikiman.md

 > Supports manual pages, Arch Wiki, Gentoo Wiki, FreeBSD documentation, and tldr-pages.
 > More information: <https://github.com/filiparag/wikiman>.

-- Search for a specific topic on all installed sources:
+- Search for a specific topic in all installed sources:

 `wikiman {{search_term}}`